The results are in: study abroad is worth it. But how do you pay for it?

 The Hiliary Echo Douglas Scholarship, for students wishing to study abroad in Southeast Asia.

 Where can I go?
-Current FEA Scholarship Recipients study abroad in Spain, Ecuador, Thailand, England, and Ireland.
+Current FEA Scholarship Recipients study abroad all over the world!
 Requirements include an online application with unofficial transcript, a Financial Aid form filled out by your Financial Aid Office, and 1 letter of recommendation.
-Application Deadline: January 10
+Visit website for updated deadlines.

 This Scholarship offers up to $8,000 for students who might not otherwise study abroad because of financial constraints.
 Extra funding is available to applicants who want to study a critical language such as Arabic or Hindi.
 Another perk: because it’s funded by the U.S. Government, Gilman Scholars can apply for jobs in the federal government under noncompetitive eligibility for 12 months after their program.